audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 This template is designed for building .NET Core projects.
 It performs the following actions:

 - **Restore, Build, Test, and Publish:** Executes the standard .NET Core commands.
-- **Optional Lock/Deps Files Collection:** When enabled (via the `publishLockDepsArtifact` parameter), the template recursively searches the source directory for `.deps.json` files using a configurable list of file patterns and copies them into a designated folder.
+- **Optional Dependency Lock Files Collection:** When enabled (via the `publishLockDepsArtifact` parameter), the template recursively searches the source directory for `.deps.json` files using a configurable list of file patterns and copies them into a designated folder.
   **Note:** The default pattern (`lockDepsToInclude`) only handles the .NET-specific dependency files.
-- **Artifact Publishing:** Publishes the collected lock/deps files as a pipeline artifact using a job‑unique artifact name (for example, `$(Agent.JobName)-lock-deps`).
-These artifacts will later be aggregated with other lock/deps artifacts.
+- **Artifact Publishing:** Publishes the collected Dependency Lock files as a pipeline artifact using a job‑unique artifact name (for example, `$(Agent.JobName)-dependency-lock`).
+These artifacts will later be aggregated with other Dependency Lock artifacts.

 **Key Parameters:**

 - **projects:** Glob pattern for project files (default: `**/*.csproj`).
 - **runTests:** Boolean flag to run tests.
 - **configuration:** Build configuration (for example, `Release` or `Debug`).
-- **publishLockDepsArtifact:** Set to `true` to enable collection and publishing of lock/deps files (only `*.deps.json` files are collected).
+- **publishLockDepsArtifact:** Set to `true` to enable collection and publishing of Dependency Lock files (only `*.deps.json` files are collected).
-- **lockDepsOutputDir:** Directory where deps files are collected (default: `$(Agent.TempDirectory)/lock-deps`).
+- **lockDepsOutputDir:** Directory where deps files are collected (default: `$(Agent.TempDirectory)/dependency-lock`).
-- **lockDepsToInclude:** A comma‑separated list of file patterns to specify which lock/deps files to collect.
+- **lockDepsToInclude:** A comma‑separated list of file patterns to specify which Dependency Lock files to collect.
 The default values are:
   - `*.Api.deps.json`
   - `*.Identity.deps.json`
   - `*.Tests.deps.json`